lgw2/lgw2.github.io/_teaching/csci112-spring-2023/classwork/classwork15.md

 	this assignment.

 ## Learning outcomes
-* Practice using an array of pointers to store a different ordering of strings without making a copy
+* Practice converting numbers to strings

 ## Assignment